derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 - `*` Multiplication
 - `/` Division

 The combination of these four operators with the assignment operator give us coders a ton of power.
 For example, we gain the core ability to animate and otherwise move, resize, scale, and transform visual elements with ease.
-In fact, here is a primitive example using HTML, CSS, and JavaScript codes for each respective structure, style, and behavior feature:
+In fact, here is a primitive example using HTML (structure), CSS (style), and JavaScript (behavior):

+HTML
 ```html
 <div id='the-brick' class="brick">I'm a brick</div>
 ```

+CSS
 ```css
 .brick {
   background-color: #FF0000;